georgewlkly/georgewlkly.github.io/sponsorship.md

 ---
 layout: page
-title: AI Newsletter Sponsorship
+title: Reach Decision-Makers in Publishing AI
 permalink: /sponsorship/
 ---
-## Sponsor the Newsletter: Reach the Decision-Makers in Publishing AI

-George Walkley's email newsletter Context Window is the essential, weekly intelligence brief on how AI is transforming the publishing industry.
+[George Walkley's email newsletter Context Window](https://www.georgewalkley.com/newsletter) is the essential, weekly intelligence brief on how AI is transforming the publishing industry.
 We deliver exclusive insights directly to the inboxes of global publishing executives and decision-makers.

 If your company helps publishers navigate the future, this is your chance to secure exclusive, high-visibility access to a uniquely engaged and influential audience.